NeryRdz/NeryRdz/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Nery Rodriguez 👋

-I'm a **data science enthusiast** on a mission to turn raw data into meaningful insights.
-Currently building my skills and exploring everything the data world has to offer.
+I'm currently building my skills and exploring everything the data world has to offer.

 ---